 We can help you choose the right double glazing company for your home - we've surveyed thousands of double glazing customers to find out which company is best.
 Click to see our double glazing company reviews.

 Your rights when buying double glazing will depend on various factors.
-This includes whether you buy windows that have been made to measure for your home or are a standard size, and how and where you decide to enter into the contract.
+This includes whether you buy windows and doors that have been made to measure for your home or are a standard size, and how and where you decide to enter into the contract.

-- The trader has discussed the contract with you at your home, and you agreed to enter into it some time later.
+- The trader or salesman has discussed the contract with you at your home, and you agreed to enter into it some time later.
 This is also classified as an 'on-premises' contract and you do not have an automatic right to cancel.

-Although signing an 'on-premises' contract or getting made-to-measure double glazing means the trader doesn't legally have to give you the option to cancel, they can offer it in your contract.
+Although signing an 'on-premises' contract or getting made-to-measure double glazing means the trader or company doesn't legally have to give you the option to cancel, they can offer it in your contract.
 So it's worth asking about this.